Application Steps and Eligibility

 At USAL there usually isn’t a graduation ceremony for masters and graduate programs.
 The “defense days’ celebration” is the equivalent to graduation.
 If MGIS students opt to have an official graduate ceremony, it will be considered.

-Please keep in mind that receiving a Master’s degree in our program does not guarantee you entrance into a USAL PhD program.
-Acceptance into any PhD program is determined by the department at the university where you apply, USAL or elsewhere.
+Please keep in mind that receiving a master’s degree in our program does not guarantee you entrance into a USAL PhD program.

-In this link https://doctorado.usal.es/en/preregistration-matriculation you can find all the information you need if wishing to explore a PhD at USAL (in English).
+In this link https://doctorado.usal.es/en/preregistration-matriculation you can find all the information you

 There is a 3-semester residency requirement in Salamanca.
 Online and distance course options may be available during